-Dave is also an accredited Bapitst Minister and is an experienced and passionate community development activist.
-Under his leadership, Bonny Downs Church launched the Bonny Downs Community Association (BDCA) charity which has been making a significant local impact since 1998.
-He now helps to lead several projects across the borough that address local needs and empower people to fulfil their God given potential, including: BDCA, West Silvertown Foundation, Bridges and Oasis Academy Silvertown.
-At Bonny Downs Church, Dave’s focus is on pastoral care and community regeneration.
+Dave is also an accredited Baptist Minister and is an experienced and passionate community development activist.
+Under his leadership, Bonny Downs Church launched the Bonny Downs Community Association (BDCA) which has been making a significant local impact since 1998.
+Dave served as our Pastor for over 20 years and continues as part of our Leadership Team, helping us to live out our mission through community organising.

 Jonny joined our leadership team in 2017 and was commissioned in 2020 to be our Assistant Pastor.
 Jonny is passionate and dedicated about finding ways to support the growing number of homeless people in our community and he feels called to lead Bonny Downs to blur the edges of our Church by modelling God's Grace & Compassion among our midweek activities, with a focus on being with those who most need to experience this.

 In January 2019 Jonny took on The Community Chaplaincy role.
 This is two-fold role.
 The first aspect of the role will involve providing opportunities for those we meet and journey with in midweek ministries (such as the NEWway night shelter, NEWday advice centre, and Foodbank), to connect with spirituality.
 Instead of just doing ‘good work’, Jonny is passionate about keeping our Christian faith at the heart of what we do and why we do it.
 He will therefore be looking to run a series of courses (such as Alpha and the Bible Course) where people can hear about and discuss the Christian faith in a safe, non-judgemental environment.